buildpacks/community/contributors/guide.md

 * Reviewing and commenting on [RFC Pull Requests][rfcs-prs].
 * Partaking in discussions in [Working Group][working-group] meetings.
 * Proposing changes via [RFCs][rfcs].

+## FAQs

+- How do I become a project contributor?

+    The process for becoming a [project contributor](#project-contributor) simply requires that you actively [contribute](#contributions) to the project.
+There is no set amount of contributions that are expected, but the more involved you are in the project the more votes that would be tipped in your favor.

+    Once you've got a decent amount of contributions, you may self-nominate, or be nominated by another team member.
+The maintainers of said relevant sub-teams will then vote for your election into becoming a project maintainer.

 <!-- links -->
 [blog]: https://medium.com/buildpacks